jamiew/clactions/README.md

 ## What This Tests

-This repo explores autonomous AI infrastructure across four categories:
+This repo explores autonomous AI infrastructure across five categories:
 1. **Data Fetchers & Scrapers** - Claude fetches external data and updates the website
 2. **Autonomous Development** - Claude modifies its own codebase and implements tasks
+3. **Self-Improvement & Meta** - Claude improves its own setup and fixes its own failures
-3. **Webhooks & External Triggers** - External services can trigger Claude workflows
+4. **Webhooks & External Triggers** - External services can trigger Claude workflows
-4. **Build & Deploy Website** - Static site generation from collected data
+5. **Build & Deploy** - Website generation and deployment automation

 Additionally, Claude Code's built-in features are installed via `/install-github-app`:
 - **@claude mentions in issues** - Comment `@claude` to get implementation PRs
 - **Code Review** - Claude reviews all PRs automatically

-**10 of 16 workflows** use Claude Code for decision-making and implementation.
+**11 of 15 documented workflows** use Claude Code for decision-making and implementation.

 ## Workflows